s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/README.md

 ---
 ## Learning & Debugging Highlights

+- Developed and structured a **Build & Test Plan** to verify wiring, breadboard connections, control logic, and sensor integration before full servo deployment

-- Explored sensor placement and signal reliability to maximize detection accuracy
+- Explored sensor placement and signal reliability to maximise detection accuracy

 - Averaged measurements to smooth RPM output and handle timing noise

-- Experimented with servo control loops and timing considerations
+- Experimented with servo control loops, step increments, and delay mapping for predictable speed

-- **Investigated hardware limitations on the fly**, including safe wire handling, voltage/current considerations, and power constraints for the servo
+- Investigated hardware limitations on the fly, including safe wire handling, voltage/current considerations, and power constraints for the servo

 - Structured and iterative troubleshooting: identified root causes, tested alternative solutions, and documented outcomes

 - Practiced **adaptivity and creative problem-solving**, considering multiple potential fixes in parallel

 ---
+## Usage & Testing

+> ⚠️ Note: The current Arduino sketch may not be fully functional.
+The main focus of this project iteration is hardware setup, wiring, and planning.
+Code will require editing and verification during progressive reintegration and testing of all components.

+**1. Hardware Setup**
+- Connect Arduino Uno to sensor shield.
+- Mount SG90 servo with single magnet disc.
+- Wire Hall sensor, push button, and potentiometer according to standard pin assignments.
+- Ensure power is supplied via USB/hi-fi spliced cable (or alternative safe power source).

+**2. Upload Sketch**
+- Open the Arduino IDE and select the correct board and COM port.
+- Upload the main project sketch.

+**3. Verify Controls**
+- Press the push button: servo should start/stop (on/off control).
+- Adjust potentiometer: servo speed should change inversely with pot reading.

+**4. Check Sensor Output**
+- Observe Hall sensor pulses on Serial Plotter.
+- Virtual RPM display should reflect expected speed based on step/delay mapping.
+- Once Hall sensor is fully integrated, Serial Plotter will show real RPM readings.

+**5. Troubleshooting Tips**
+- If servo does not move: check wiring, power supply, and pin assignments.
+- If Hall sensor readings are inconsistent: adjust magnet position and check sensor alignment.
+- Use Serial Plotter to verify both virtual and sensor-derived RPM outputs.
+- Refer to the Build & Test Plan

+---
 ## Next Steps

-- Implement reliable servo powering for continuous rotation
+- Complete reliable servo powering and breadboard connections as outlined in the Build & Test Plan
+- Validate potentiometer and push button control for variable-speed operation
+- Integrate Hall sensor to calculate real-time RPM
+- Test Serial Plotter display for both virtual and sensor-derived RPM readings
+- Iterate and refine servo.move logic, step size, and delay mapping for smooth operation

-- Further refine proof-of-concept to approach real-world automotive sensor behavior
+- Progress towards simulating real-world automotive flywheel sensor behaviour